YaraBlack/BeerList_Project/README.md

 # BeerList
-Create GUI program that shows a list of beers with columns: name, ingridients, % of alchohol, user's derscription and points.
+GUI program that shows a list of beers with columns: name, ingridients, % of alchohol, user's derscription and points.